AlexandraDamaschin/Pets-Shelter-/README.md

 PetShelter is a app which allow you to keep track of your pets and also to share your data with other people.

-Pet Shelter has an interactive interface which allow you to see all the pets inserted by you.
+This app has an interactive interface which allow you to see all the pets inserted by you.

 ![alt text](https://github.com/AlexandraDamaschin/PetsShelter/blob/master/Main.PNG)